5ut/DiskCord/README.md

  https://5ut.github.io/

 ## What it can be used for
- * Hosting files on external sites without restrictions
+ * Hosting files on external sites without restrictions and view them as:
-    * Stream video
+    * Streamed or BLOB video
     * Raw downloads (Stream or BLOB)
     * Large images
-    * Live stream data
+    * Live streamed data
  * Backup Data
  * Sharing files